-EmpowR is a member of Vermont Businesses for Social Responsibility (VBSR) where Rae serves on the board of directors, the executive committee, and the Justice-Equity-Diversity-Inclusion (JEDI) task force.
+EmpowR is a member of Vermont Businesses for Social Responsibility (VBSR) where Rae served on the board of directors from 2017-2021, and most recently was a member of the executive committee.
 She is on the steering committee for Vermonters Taking Action Against Cancer, the development and implementation of Vermont’s state cancer plan, where she advocates for health equity, integrative medicine, and primary prevention by addressing social and environmental factors that cause cancer.

 Rae is a racial justice facilitator, member of the Peace & Justice Center, Central Vermont Showing Up for Racial Justice, and is active in racial justice advocacy work in all spaces where EmpowR has a presence.
 Rae completed the Art of Navigating Change cohort at the Rockwood Leadership Institute, examining how the personal and societal behaviors of liberal elitism directly impact the effectiveness of addressing race, gender, and class equity.
 Unpacking the polarization and divisiveness between progressive righteousness and libertarian individualism is work Rae began, prior to her cancer diagnosis, at the Vermont Sustainable Jobs Fund.
 She continues to build upon this work through the lens of equity and collective liberation, seeking spaces and opportunities to lend her dynamic perspective in human behavior trends, truths, and values; with an intuitive eye towards the entry points for change.